DiamonC/observer/README.md

 /settings (Configure things like site URL)
-/newserver (Page to create a new server) /server/[server technicalname] (page showing eventually terminal) /login (login or signup)
+/newserver (Page to create a new server) /server/[server technicalname] (page showing eventually terminal) /login
+/signin
 /account (manage account/profile)
-/balance (add to your balance and view your balance as well as next charges)
+/billing (add to your balance and view your balance as well as next charges)
 ```

 ## Contributing